Simple Moving Average (SMA) - How to Calculate

 How to Calculate the Simple Moving Average (SMA)?

-The SMA uses a fixed formula that gives equal weight to all past data within a defined time period.
-The formula for calculating the Simple Moving Average (SMA) is as follows:
+The formula for the Simple Moving Average is a fixed equation that assigns equal weight to all past data within a specific time period.
+The formula for calculating the Simple Moving Average (SMA) is:

 Applications of Simple Moving Average (SMA) in Technical Analysis